In This Article

 Site Visit Charges: While the first 3-4 visits might be included in the fee they charge, anything over and above it can cost on an average of ₹1,500 per visit.

-Iteration Charges: If you’re not satisfied with one design or require ample changes to be made multiple times, designers may charge a fee.
+Iteration Charges: If you’re not satisfied with one design or ample changes are made multiple times, designers may charge a fee.
 Usually, they share 3-4 iterations without any fee.
 Anything more than will be chargeable.
 So check with your designer before you willy-nilly ask for different designs.

 Design-only Cost: If it’s only the design you want, the designer can charge and interior design cost of around ₹20,000-50,000 for just furniture placement and ideas.
 For a three-dimensional (3D) view, the cost can go upto ₹75,000-₹1.5 lakh.
 Some designers charge per room view as well, which can vary from ₹4,000-6,000 per view.
 Hence, they consider the size of the home, along with the number of rooms.

 Site Supervision Cost: If you want the designer to be present at the site to supervise the installation or carpentry, then they will charge you for the same.
-Here, the price solely depends on what the project cost is.
+The price solely depends on what the project cost is.

 We believe in transparency and we don’t have any hidden interior design cost.
 The final cost you pay at Livspace includes everything — furniture and products, design and management fee, charges for services, delivery and installation, and taxes.
 So, what is design and management fee?
 We charge a flat 8% to compensate for the designer’s time spent on the project.
 But there is no cause for worry because you can now get your interiors done with no cost EMIs.

 **Prices mentioned are indicative of market standards and can vary based on designer, location and scope of work.